Back to National Guide

 What Affects the Cost

 • Fence length.
-Perth's large suburban blocks mean longer fence runs than most east coast cities.
-A full perimeter fence on a standard 700m2 block is a substantial job.
+Perth's large suburban blocks produce longer fence runs than most east coast cities.
+A full perimeter fence on a standard 700m2 block can exceed 80 metres, making this a substantial job.

 • Timber species.
-Jarrah is locally sourced and popular for feature fences.
-Treated pine is the standard for boundaries.
-Hardwood posts with pine palings are a common mid-range option.
+Jarrah is locally sourced in WA, naturally durable and termite-resistant, and popular for feature fences at $150–$250/m installed.
+Treated pine paling at $75–$120/m is the standard for boundaries.
+Jarrah posts with treated pine palings ($100–$150/m) is a popular mid-range combination that gives longevity where it matters most, at the ground line.

 • Sand and limestone.
-Most of Perth sits on sandy soils, which are easy to dig but can require wider post footings to prevent leaning.
-Coastal suburbs with limestone subgrade (Scarborough, Hillarys, Mindarie) may need rock breaking for post holes.
+Most of Perth sits on Bassendean or Spearwood sand.
+Post holes are quick to dig but posts can shift if footings are undersized.
+Coastal suburbs with limestone subgrade (Scarborough, Hillarys, Mindarie, Fremantle) may need rock-breaking equipment, adding $20–$40 per post.

-A 20-metre treated pine paling fence on flat sandy ground with a pedestrian gate sits toward $1,900.
-A full-boundary jarrah fence on a sloping block with limestone drilling, retaining wall coordination, and automated driveway gates pushes toward $9,500.
+A 20-metre treated pine paling fence on flat sandy ground in Baldivis or Rockingham with a pedestrian gate sits toward $1,900.
+A full-perimeter jarrah fence on a sloping Kalamunda block with limestone drilling, retaining wall coordination, and automated driveway gates pushes toward $9,500.

 Perth-Specific Considerations

-Limestone subgrade.
+Limestone subgrade on the coast.
 In coastal suburbs from Scarborough through to Mindarie and down to Fremantle, limestone sits just below the sand.
-This can require rock-breaking equipment for post holes, which adds time and cost per post.
+Post holes through limestone require rock-breaking equipment, which adds time and a per-post surcharge.
+Ask whether limestone drilling is included in the quote or charged as a variation.
+This is one of Perth's most common fencing cost surprises.

 Retaining walls and level differences.
-Perth blocks often have significant level differences between properties, particularly in hillside suburbs like Kalamunda and Lesmurdie.
-If the ground drops more than 500mm at the boundary, a retaining wall is usually needed before the fence goes in.
-Retaining walls are a separate trade (often a landscaper or mason), so coordinate both quotes.
+Perth blocks, particularly in the Darling Range foothills (Kalamunda, Lesmurdie, Gosnells, Roleystone), often have significant level differences between properties.
+If the ground drops more than 500mm at the boundary, a retaining wall is typically needed before the fence goes in.
+Local regulations prevent altering ground levels by more than 500mm within 1,000mm of a boundary without approval.
+Limestone block retaining walls are the most common solution in Perth and are a separate trade, so coordinate both quotes.

 Dial Before You Dig.
 Call 1100 before any post holes.
 Gas, water, and telecom lines run along boundaries throughout Perth.
 This is free and should be completed for every fencing job.